joshuarlowry/joshualowrycom/docs/Legacy/post/2017-08-30-photography-side-hobby-practice-at-the-zoo/index.md

 coverImage: dsc_0321_00017-effects.jpg
 ---

+# Photography Side Hobby - Practice at the Zoo
 A few posts ago I mentioned renting camera equipment.
 It was finally time to pick up and use the equipment in advance of vacation (where the real use begins).

 Off to the [Houston Zoo](https://www.houstonzoo.org/)!
 All of the photos are high-res, so please open them up and get a look at the details.
 These photos are mine, please don't use them without talking to me first.
 My wife and I both took photos at the zoo, but these are my top pics from the pictures I took.